ilhamfirdaa/amartha/README.md

-<h1 align="center">Table Search and Filter</h1>
+<h1 align="center">Anime Database</h1>

 ## Description

-This is a project to fetch anime data list and present it in a page.
+This is a project to fetch anime database and present it in a page.
 This list has a pagination and can be searched by keyword.
 And it also have a detail page of each anime for more information.

 ## About the project.